 Although it covers all new purchases, the new time limit does not apply to all returns.
 Certain situations require separate “returns” to HMRC to reflect events after the purchase completes (on top of any return that was filed initially).
 The most relevant ones here are:

 - “Contingent” payments becoming due (for example, part of the price becoming payable if a planning permission is granted);

 - “Uncertain” payments becoming fixed (such as an overage payment linked to the number of units sold on a site);

 - Transactions that have had the benefit of SDLT relief and where the relief is later withdrawn;

 - “Linked” transactions (for example, where a later linked transaction makes an earlier one notifiable); and

 Where the event requires a land transaction to be filed, the time limit will be 14 days.
-Where the event requires a “return” by letter to HMRC because a land transaction has been previously filed in relation to the transaction, the time limit remains at 30 days.
+Where the event requires a “return” by letter to HMRC because a land transaction return has been previously filed in relation to the transaction, the time limit remains at 30 days.
 The 30 day window to apply for deferral of SDLT remains.
-However, the land transaction return in relation to such deferral is currently proposed to be within the 14 day window.
+However, the land transaction return in relation to such deferral must be filed within the 14 day window.

 This article has been updated to reflect the passage of the Finance Act 2019.